 Taking a token $20,000 salary on $300,000 in business income is a red flag.
 The salary estimate in this calculator uses industry-standard sliding scales as a starting point.
 Your actual number should be determined with a CPA.

 Since P.L.
 2022, c.133 (December 2022), NJ automatically recognizes federal S-Corp elections - no separate state filing required.
 NJ S-Corps file Form CBT-100S annually and pay a minimum tax based on gross receipts.
-The NJ BAIT election is available to S-Corps and can create additional federal savings by deducting NJ income taxes at the entity level, bypassing the SALT cap ($40,000 since 2025 under OBBBA, increased from $10,000).
+The NJ BAIT election is available to S-Corps and can create additional federal savings by deducting NJ income taxes at the entity level, bypassing the SALT cap ($40,000 for 2025, $40,400 for 2026 under OBBBA, increased from $10,000).